 - Server Connectivity: This option instructs you to test the connectivity of your servers.

-- Citrix Insight Services: This option opens Citrix Insight Services to find further issues that the environment check might not detect.
+- Citrix Insight Services: This option opens Citrix Insight Services to find issues that the environment check might not detect.
 You can also use this option to check your Citrix ADC configurations for Endpoint Management deployment readiness.

 - Contact Citrix support: If you are still having issues, you can create a Citrix support case.

 The following sections describe each option in more detail.

 Log on to Endpoint Management Analyzer and then click Endpoint Management Environment.

 Click Add Test Environment.

 In the new Add Test Environment dialog box, do the following: